kunal394/Bandcamp-Downloader/README.md

 ```

 ### Example
-`./bdcamp.py https://lostinmadrid.bandcamp.com/album/1st-e-p` will create a folder named 1st-ep and download all the songs of that album, present on the bandcamp url provided, in that folder.
-This folder will be created in the same folder from where the script is being executed.
+`./bdcamp.py https://randartist.bandcamp.com/album/first-album` will create a folder named `First Album` and download all the
+songs of that album, present on the bandcamp url provided, in that folder and this folder will be inside a folder named
+`Rand Artist` (if that is the artist name provide on the artist page).
+The artist's folder will be present inside the current folder.

 ## Features